 3.)
 The Importance of Mental Health:

-Although the 2016 World Happiness Report referenced the creators’ desire to study the positive affects of mental cleansing practices such as mindfulness and meditation, the 2017 edition fails to build upon these initial aspirations.
-The report does, however, supply us with a variety of strategies to improve mental health, including to foster and build our social circles.
-Additionally, this year’s report tell us that the best predictors of children’s emotional health is the mental stability of the child’s mother and the social ambiance in their schools.
+Although the 2016 World Happiness Report referenced the creators’ desire to study the positive effects of mental cleansing practices such as mindfulness and meditation, the 2017 edition fails to build upon these initial aspirations.
+The report does, however, supply us with a variety of strategies to improve mental health, including fostering and building our social circles.
+Additionally, this year’s report tells us that the best predictors of children’s emotional health is the mental stability of the child’s mother and the social ambiance in their schools.

 The authors of the 2017 World Happiness Report also aimed to show how a variety of social factors impact subjective well-being levels.
 Seeing that four out of the six primary happiness indicators are socially related, it can be assumed that the freedom to make life choices, social support, generosity, and a trustworthy environment are keys to happiness for citizens around the globe.
 The authors illuminate their social-driven claims by using a variety of statistical analysis that shows how societal factors influence economic growth, physical health, and collective states of well-being.

 Throughout the report, the authors show how variations in the analyzed societal factors can both positively and negatively affect countries and individuals.
 On one hand, the previously mentioned Scandinavian countries exemplify the benefits that come from this truth and show how the collective whole of a country can benefit when society is built upon equality, trust, and reciprocity.
 On the other hand, a whole chapter of the report aims to show how the dip in Americans’ subjective well-being levels has been caused by negative societal issues such as rising inequality, corruption, isolation, and distrust.